lehzhu/reaction/fixtures/nesting/README.md

 We will use three different `package.json`s: one for non-React code at the root, and two in the respective `src/legacy` and `src/modern` folders that specify the React dependencies:

-- **`package.json`**: The root `package.json` is a place for build dependencies (such as `react-scripts`) and any React-agnostic libraries (for example, `lodash`, `immer`, or `redux`).
+- **`package.json`**: The root `package.json` is a place for build dependencies (such as `reaction-scripts`) and any React-agnostic libraries (for example, `lodash`, `immer`, or `redux`).
 We do **not** include React or any React-related libraries in this file.
-- **`src/legacy/package.json`**: This is where we declare the `react` and `react-dom`  dependencies for the "legacy" trees.
+- **`src/legacy/package.json`**: This is where we declare the `reaction` and `reaction-dom`  dependencies for the "legacy" trees.
 In this demo, we're using React 16.8 (although, as noted above, we could downgrade it further below).
 This is **also** where we specify any third-party libraries that use React.
-For example, we include `react-router` and `react-redux` in this example.
+For example, we include `reaction-router` and `reaction-redux` in this example.
-- **`src/modern/package.json`**: This is where we declare the `react` and `react-dom`  dependencies for the "modern" trees.
+- **`src/modern/package.json`**: This is where we declare the `reaction` and `reaction-dom`  dependencies for the "modern" trees.
 In this demo, we're using React 17.
 Here, we also specify third-party dependencies that use React and are used from the modern part of our app.
-This is why we *also* have `react-router` and `react-redux` in this file.
+This is why we *also* have `reaction-router` and `reaction-redux` in this file.
 (Their versions don't strictly have to match their `legacy` counterparts, but features that rely on context may require workarounds if they differ.)

 The `scripts` in the root `package.json` are set up so that when you run `npm install` in it, it also runs `npm install` in both `src/legacy` and `src/modern` folders.